1. The Outer Layer

 The second layer of the map is subdivided into two.
 The outermost layer shows the beliefs you hold about yourself.
 These beliefs justify your behaviours and are very deeply held.
 The innermost layer shows the typical self-doubts you have that rob you of connection with your soul.
 The aim of working with this layer of the map is to explore your thinking and understand how it has resulted in patterns of closure, denying you access to the wisdom and energy of your soul.

 3. The Third Layer

 The third layer of the map shows the primary needs of all types (acknowledgement, attention, and assurance).
-The aim of working with this layer of the map is to surface your individual needs, trapped emotions and hidden fears so that you are no longer held back and enslaved by them.
+The aim of working with this layer of the map is to recognise your individual needs, trapped emotions and hidden fears so that you are no longer held back and enslaved by them.